Skip to content

 So when I do make it, I make sure it counts.
 As in you’d better be damn effing delicious or I will not cook you level of delicious.

-And mum’s turmeric fried chicken never fails.
+And mum’s turmeric fried chicken always delivers.

 There are many versions of ayam goreng kunyit, but nothing can beat my mum’s version.
 And believe it or not, it has only THREE ingredients.